luizsmania/TheGoodTraveller/README.md

 # Testing

-  * Testing During development of the pages was done through the project to see how the project looked and felt
+  * Testing During development of the pages was done throughout the project to see how the project looked and felt

   * Manual Testing